Estimated annual campus deadline: Mid-December

 - Completion of the online pre-application, signifying your interest in the Goldwater scholarship.

-- Uploading of the three letters of recommendation: After you have filled out the full application, you must communicate with our office in order to trigger the E-mails to your recommenders to request they upload their letters.
-The letter requests should be triggered well before the application deadline in order to ensure your recommenders have time to send their letters.
+- Uploading of the three letters of recommendation: you must write to email@example.com to notify us when your letter writers are confirmed so that we can send submission instructions to each of your recommenders.
+The letter requests should be triggered well before the application deadline in order to ensure your recommenders have time to prepare and send their letters.

 - If the nominee is not a citizen and has permanent resident status: a copy of the nominee's Permanent Resident Card and a letter of intent to become a U.S. citizen must be uploaded to the online application.